casper-network/casper-node-launcher/README.md

 The casper-node-launcher takes no arguments other than the standard `--help` and `--version`.

 On startup, the launcher either tries to read its previously cached state from disk, or assumes a fresh start.
-On a fresh start, the launcher searches for the latest installed version of `casper-node` and starts running it in validator mode.
+On a fresh start, the launcher searches for the lowest installed version of `casper-node` and starts running it in validator mode.

-After every successful run of the `casper-node` binary in validator mode, the launcher again searches for the latest installed version of casper-node.
-If it cannot find a newer version, it exits.
-Otherwise it runs the `casper-node` in migrate-data mode.
+After every run of the `casper-node` binary in validator mode, the launcher does the following based upon the exit code returned by `casper-node`:
+  * If 0 (success), searches for the immediate next installed version of `casper-node` and runs it in migrate-data mode
+  * If 102 (downgrade), searches for the immediate previous installed version of `casper-node` and runs it in validator mode
+  * Any other value causes the launcher to exit with an error

+After every run of the `casper-node` binary in migrate-data mode, the launcher does the following based upon the exit code returned by `casper-node`:
+  * If 0 (success), runs the same version of `casper-node` in validator mode
+  * If 102 (downgrade), searches for the immediate previous installed version of `casper-node` and runs it in validator mode
+  * Any other value causes the launcher to exit with an error

+If the launcher cannot find an appropriate version at any stage of upgrading or downgrading, it exits with an error.

 The default path for the casper-node's config file is `/etc/casper/1_0_0/config.toml` where the folder `1_0_0` indicates the semver version of the node software.